RayBenefield/Forge-Dev-Kit/feature-requests.md

 be SUPER helpful
  - **Add more conditions to multi** - Having things in Multi like Number:Checking could prove to be very very valuable moving forward
+ - **Allow Filtering in Conditions** - Some conditions would be made much easier if we could do filtering to target specific players, or objects